talyssonoliver/taly/backend/prisma/README.md

 # Microfrontend Application

-This project is a microfrontend application designed to manage various aspects of a salon management system.
+This project is a microfrontend application designed to manage various aspects of a company management system.
 It is structured into separate modules for dashboard, booking, payments, and shared UI components, allowing for independent development and deployment.

 ## Project Structure